jamesche75/Linux-Boot-Camp/Modules/Module 5 - Linux and App Service/Module  - Linux and App Service.md

-# Module 5 - Web Apps and Linux
+# Module 5 - Linux and App Service

 This module will introduce you to App Service on Linux and Web App for Containers.
-The concepts you learn in this module will enable you to host web apps on Linux.
+The concepts you learn in this module will enable you to host Web Apps on Linux.

 ## Prerequisites